Want to have local village experience in Kumao region in Uttarakhand, and see real Kumaoni culture? Visit Naikana village, near Jageshwar Dham.

 How To Get There

-To start with, and make it easier, just Google Map Navigate for Kot Naikana.
+Just Google Map Navigate for Kot Naikana and follow the route.
 Now, if you’re driving, you can either park your vehicle at Jageshwar Mandir and trek from there.
 Or, you can go to the other side of the circle (imagine Kot Naikana as the center of a circle, and you’re on the other side now) at Sankar Jaim Temple (which can also be Google navigated) and follow a more rural and smaller trail to Naikana Village (3-5km from Sankar Jaim temple).
-From this point, your stay is about 3 minutes walk.
+From this point, your stay is about 3 minute’s walk.

 If you’re taking a bus, however, you will have to take a bus that goes from Almora to Pithoragarh (or the other way) and get off at the road that goes towards Sankar Jaim temple.
 Walk from here will be around 4-6 km.

 Further Reading: Delhi To Munsiyari Road Trip Itinerary